joeaortiz/gbp/data/README.md

 ...
 ```

 The camera pose is parametrised by 6 parameters.
 The first 3 parameters in python notation are T_cw[:3, 3] where T_cw is the world to camera frame transform.
-The latter 3 parameters are the axis-angle representation of the rotation matrix T[:3, :3].
+The latter 3 parameters are the axis-angle / global minimal representation of the rotation matrix T_cw[:3, :3].